ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/README.md

 Hotels in cities and resorts have experienced significant cancellation rates recently.
 As a result, each hotel is currently dealing with a variety of problems, such as decreased revenues and less-than-optimum hotel room usage.
 As a result, our main objective is to provide a comprehensive business guide to handle this issue and minimize cancellation rates in order to boost the hotel's efficiency in producing income.

-The major subjects of this research are an investigation of hotel booking cancellations as well as other reasons that don't affect their business or yearly income creation.
+The major subjects of this research are an investigation of hotel booking cancellations as well as other reasons that affect their business or yearly income creation.

 <img src="https://github.com/ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/assets/83163103/2a6d8f8d-27d8-47ec-8fc2-227bfb8a0207">